A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Experiments

-Since Yelp and Amazon do not contain explicit group interactions, we follow two widely adopted approaches \cite{yin2020overcoming, yin2019social, sankar2020groupim} to construct group interaction datasets.
-For Yelp, each group interaction data consists of a group of users who are friends in the social network and check into the same business within 15 minutes.
-For Amazon, we extract two datasets, including Amazon-Simi and Amazon-Rand, from Amazon books, a subset of Amazon where the merchandise category is the book.
-For Amazon-Simi, the members of groups share similar interests, and we adopt Pearson correlation (PCC) \cite{cohen2009pearson} to calculate the similarity between them.
-Specifically, we set the threshold value of PCC as 0.27, following \cite{baltrunas2010group}, which means the PCC between each pair of users in the same group is higher than 0.27.
-As for Amazon-Rand, the groups are structured randomly without any restrictions.
-Meanwhile, for both Amazon-Simi and Amazon-Rand, the premise of a ground-truth item is that every member in the group gives a rating to the item higher than 3.
+Specifically, the first two datasets, Amazon-Simi and Amazon-Rand, are extracted from Amazon Books, a subset of Amazon where the merchandise category is books.
+Amazon Books contains 22 million explicit ratings (ranging from 1 to 5) and 8 million reviews, spanning from May 1996 to July 2014.
+Following the approaches in \citep{Deng2021KnowledgeAwareGR, zhou2023multi}, the groups are divided into two types: \textit{similar} and \textit{random}, based on how similar group members are in their ratings, and the corresponding Amazon-Simi and Amazon-Rand datasets are generated.
+For Amazon-Simi, the group members share similar interests, and Pearson Correlation (PCC) \citep{pearson1896vii} is used to calculate the similarity between them.
+Specifically, the PCC threshold value is set at 0.27, in accordance with \citep{Deng2021KnowledgeAwareGR}.
+This threshold implies that the PCC between each pair of users in the same group must be higher than 0.27.
+In contrast, for Amazon-Rand, the groups are randomly structured without any constraints on user-to-user similarity among its members.
+Following prior work \citep{Deng2021KnowledgeAwareGR, yin2019social, zhou2023multi}, the ground-truth item is defined as one where every member in the group gives a rating higher than 4.

-Besides constructing the group-item interactions, we collect users’ review texts to capture their implicit personality traits.
-Specifically, for a given user, we collect at least 5 content-rich reviews with a minimum text length of 1000.
-Table 2 shows the key statistics of three datasets.
+The Yelp dataset presents a real-world collection of user check-in and comment data pertaining to local businesses.
+With a vast compilation of 7 million reviews from 2 million users across 150,000 businesses, the dataset spans from February 2005 to January 2022.
+To ensure manageable data volumes and minimize potential experimental biases, interaction data with missing timestamps are removed, and data from January 2017 to December 2018 and from January 2019 to December 2020 are specifically extracted.
+This results in two distinct datasets, named Yelp2017-2018 and Yelp2019-2020, respectively.
+In constructing group interactions within both datasets, the method proposed by Yin et al. \cite{yin2019social} and subsequently widely used \citep{sankar2020groupim, Deng2021KnowledgeAwareGR, guo2021hierarchical, chen2022thinking, Li2023SelfSupervisedGG} is employed.
+This approach involves combining information from check-ins and social network connections.
+More specifically, a group interaction is formed when a set of users who are friends on the social network collectively check-in at the same business within a 15-minute time frame.

+\hyperref[table2]{Table 2} shows the key statistics of four datasets, in which the groups interact with only one item on average because they are ephemeral, as mentioned before.
+Additionally, to further validate these four datasets, the distribution of user-item interactions is analyzed and visualized. \hyperref[figure4]{Fig. 4} illustrates this distribution, which is crucial for recommender system datasets.
+The first row of images displays the user-item interaction distributions for the raw Amazon and Yelp data, while the second and third rows show the distributions for the four newly constructed datasets.
+The figures reveal that the distributions of the new datasets closely align with those of their raw datasets, thus confirming the effectiveness of the datasets.